-Cardia is a Barbadian university student with a love for writing and helping others.
+Cardia is a videographer from Barbados with a passion for travel, craft, writing and helping others.

 Around the House

 - Use a bobby pin to help slide the toothpaste inside the tube towards the opening.

 - Have an annoying trail of ants invading your kitchen, but don’t want to use harmful pesticides?
 Use a spray cleaner such as Windex!

 - Toothpaste can be used to clear up hazy headlights on a car.

 - Use a hair dryer to blow warm air gently on the back of the photo album page to help unstick a photograph.